hackintosh-user/VFS5011-hackintosh/CONTRIBUTING.md

 * Before opening a PR that adds a new sensor backend or touches the build, check the build scripts (`build_*.sh`) and CI config (`ci.yml`) — a new source file needs to be added in all of the places that reference the daemon's source list, or CI will pass green while the actual build is broken.
 * Open an issue first for anything nontrivial (new backend, architecture change) so we can align before you put in the work.
 Small fixes/typos can just be a PR.

-## Helping with Documentation

-Also welcomed — a person to help maintain and improve the project's documentation would genuinely help.
-If you're interested, reach out (see below) with what part of the docs you'd like to help with (README, per-sensor setup guides, this file, etc.).

 ## Contacting me